DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 Connect the DAFoam MCP server to a client (Claude).

-- Download and install the Claude Desktop from https://www.claude.com/download.
+- Download and install the Claude Desktop from [here](https://www.claude.com/download).
 Open Claude Desktop (you may need to sign up for an account).
 - In Claude Desktop, locate to the bottom left and click: "Your Account->Settings->Developer".
+If you don't see this in Claude Desktop, go to the top left and lick "Toggle Sidebar".
 Then, click "Edit Config", this will open a directory where Claude saves your claude_desktop_config.json file.
 - Open claude_desktop_config.json and add the following lines into it. **NOTE:** you need to replace `abs_path_to_your_dafoam_mcp_server` with the absolute path of the dafoam_mcp_server folder on your local system.
 For example, you may use `/Users/phe/Desktop/dafoam_mcp_server:/home/dafoamuser/mount` for MacOS and `C:\\Users\\phe\\Desktop\\dafoam_mcp_server:/home/dafoamuser/mount` for Windows (we need to use double slash in the path for Windows!).
 The DAFoam MCP will make modifications ONLY in this dafoam_mcp_server folder.

   <pre>